ingquimbay/android/README.md

 # android
-These are simple projects to learn about android application development.
+These are simple projects to learn android application development.